Illegal immigrant making pizza delivery at New York's Fort Hamilton arrested by ICE

 “Commanders are authorized to take reasonably necessary and lawful measures to maintain law and order and protect installation personnel and property,” the statement concluded.

 New York City Council Member Justin Brannan said Villavicencio had made prior deliveries to Fort Hamilton and had used his municipal NYC ID, which had always been accepted.
-He called the sequence of events troubling and demanding more information from ICE and the Army.
+He called the sequence of events troubling and demanded more information from ICE and the Army.

 “Does the Army now have a new policy that demands all non-military personnel show proof of citizenship to gain access onto an Army base?” he asked in a statement obtained by Fox News.
 “Is this part of Donald Trump’s deportation strategy?
 Why was Pablo Villavicencio singled out?
 Why was this time different than any times in the past when Pablo entered the base?
 Is our city, state and nation any safer today because we took Pablo the pizza deliveryman off the street?”